JBrinco/Chromapy/README.md

 Normalizations occur on a sample by sample basis, naturally (not variable by variable).
 Be aware that if you have response variables (for PLS) these will also be normalized, since the normalization function does not distinguish them.

 After normalization, you can calculate the principal components.
-This function will return 3 objects: `pca_result` OR `pls_result` has the values for each sample witin the principal component space. `loadings_df` is a nicely formatted dataframe with each loading (variable) and its respective contribution to each principal component, and `loadings` is the actual object created by scikit-learn's computations, which is used internally when graphing for PCA.
+This function will return 3 objects: `pca_result` OR `pls_result` has the values for each sample within the principal component space. `loadings_df` is a nicely formatted dataframe with each loading (variable) and its respective contribution to each principal component, and `loadings` is the actual object created by scikit-learn's computations, which is used internally when graphing for PCA.

 ```python
 pca_result, loadings_df, loadings = chromapy.pca(df_normalized)